cjbarber/ToolsOfTheTrade/README.md

 ### Database

+* Citus | https://www.citusdata.com | Citus scales out PostgreSQL through sharding, replication, and query parallelization.
+So you can focus on your application, not worry about your database.
+Citus is available as open source, enterprise software, and fully managed database as a service.
 * Bulbs | http://bulbflow.org | Python persistence framework for graph databases.
 * Datomic | https://www.datomic.com | [@datomic_team](https://twitter.com/datomic_team) | The fully transactional, cloud-ready, immutable database. | Immutable data means strong consistency combined with horizontal read scalability, plus built-in caching.
 Datomic is a distributed database designed to enable scalable, flexible and intelligent applications, running on next-generation cloud architectures.
 * Tinkerpop | http://tinkerpop.apache.org | Open source software products in the graph space.